1j01/card-game-generator/README.md

 * Detect card size automatically!
 You shouldn't have to pass in the dimensions.

-* Reliably render card sets!
-Currently it's based on a timer.
-Maybe it could be based on `requestAnimationFrame` and `postMessage`.

-* Export floating text labels for each deck in the TS save
+* Export floating text labels for each deck in the Tabletop Simulator save

-* Possibly populate the cache rather than just clearing it (Note that while this could make it so you could see changes in TS immediately (before commiting and pushing), it could make it unclear whether the image URLs are correct)
+* Possibly populate the Tabletop Simulator cache rather than just clearing it (Note that while this could make it so you could see changes in TS immediately (before commiting and pushing), it could make it unclear whether the image URLs are correct)

 * Export minimal rows of cards

 * Handle the case of >= 70 cards in a single deck

-* Maybe allow starting card sets off rendering early
+* Maybe allow starting card sets off rendering earlier than the page load detection with a function the page can call

+* Maybe add back the fancy loading indicator window in some way
   * Maybe allow previewing the card sets directly from the renderer once rendered

 * Support decks with separate backs for each card